ccc159/freeport/README.md

 ## Usage

-To kill the process that is using a specific port, run:
+There are only two commands available:

-`freeport <port>`
+1. main command: `freeport <port>`

-Check the version:
-`freeport --version`
+2. check version: `freeport --version`